 Johnny Grey, Early Kitchens.
 Mark Lewis as Associate to Johnny Grey Design, 1980-83

 Johnny left school, having developed his interest in making things in wood and observing the details incorporated in early period furniture and architecture, to attend the Architectural Association from 1970-76.
-This is an exclusive school of architecture requiring its students to be high achievers and being able to pay its fees.
+This is an exclusive school of architecture required its students to be high achievers and being able to pay its fees.
 Most Architects of note went there.
-Johnny was no exception, whilst not engaging in the stuff of building buildings his work within his chosen field of kitchen design is without doubt considered important and note worthy within the industry.
+Johnny was no exception.
+Whilst not engaging in the stuff of building buildings, his work within his chosen field – kitchen design – is without doubt considered important and noteworthy within the industry.

 Mark walked into Johnny’s life, having been introduced to Johnny by the director of the (then) London Design Council during an exhibition of Mark’s work there.
 A talented young man, Mark was given this opportunity to enter into a world of creative society folk not known to him before, with only a naive arrogance, blind self confidence and an exceptional work ethic.

 The young apprentice to Johnny was able to apply himself to realising Johnny’s ambitions by taking the already established aesthetic and design principles Johnny had evolved for himself and transcribe them onto the numerous projects they undertook in those two years (these being evident in the other pages of this site).

 Mark’s ambitions for his own and Johnny’s future were excessive and most likely, inappropriate for such a young man at the beginning of his career.
 In fact a previous client of ours (at Lewis Design London) exclaimed recently that she found Mark – at that time – to be “conceited, charmless, rude and unbearable.”

 Mark was insistent that Johnny should apply himself to the commercial aspects of a developing design practice.
 Clearly this was a premature aspiration for Johnny to embrace at that time, and one not to be realised by Johnny until later in his career.